TNolan01/player_track/README.md

 **Club Model**

-This models holds only one field at present.
+This model holds only one field at present.
 I am using this to hold the Name of the club for which the data relates to.
-The club name value is then displayed on the Main Dashboard.
+The club's name value is then displayed on the Main Dashboard.

 **Team Selection Model**